-When he first developed this concept in 1950s Hungary, Zoltan Kodály placed singing at the heart of his teaching.
+When he first developed this concept in 1950s Hungary, Zoltan Kodály placed singing at the heart of his teaching method.
 The most natural means of expression is also the most accessible instrument to all children, regardless of their musical potential.
-Because, according to Kodály, no child is devoid of musicality, he just needs to go and bring it our in the most appropriate way.
-"In this way, he will have developed the most direct relationship with music that he will be able to approach, practice and understand throughout his entire life" he wrote.
+Because, according to Kodály, no child is devoid of musicality, he just needs to go and bring it out in the most appropriate way.
+"In this way, he will have developed the most direct relationship with music that he will be able to approach, practice and understand throughout his entire life", wrote Kodály.
 From the first school he founded in 1950 in Kecskemét, his hometown, the Kodály method spread to Hungarian public schools and conservatories, with the aim of struggling against musical illiteracy: "In schools, we do not train future professionals, but an audience for concert halls".

 The Kodály concept: much more than just a method

 Grégory Hérail, director of Lyon’s school Bouge et chante, was trained in Hungary and now teaches French contributors.
 "The Kodály concept is much more than just a method; it is a comprehensive teaching approach.
 The student is fully active in his own learning process and must be from start to finish.
 Singing is the best way to do this.
 While you don’t have to constantly check accuracy with an instrument, you have to constantly listen when you’re singing: to yourself and to others, in order to adjust.
 Singing is the most accessible practice for all children, regardless of their musical predispositions.
 It requires little technical skill to provide result.
 And it's a source of enjoyment for all children, which remains the main motivation’’, adds Gregory.